BUSINESSEDUCATIONNY

 Directions: Read the passage below and write a three-paragraph response about how McDonalds shifted its marketing focus as consumer demand changed.
 I would recommend that you structure your response as follows.

-Paragraph 1: Describe the shift in consumer preferences that happened in the case study below.
+: Describe the shift in consumer preferences that happened in the case study below.

 Paragraph 2: Describe the shift on McDonald’s menu and the shift in McDonald’s marketing strategy to address the change in consumer demand that happened in the 2010’s (The shift that is described in the case study below).